SAVE THE DATE!

 The 2026 International Conference on Shellfish Restoration will bring together the global restoration community for four days of cutting-edge research, practical workshops, and invaluable networking with restoration practitioners from around the world.

-Set in the spectacular Puget Sound region, ICSR2026 will explore the intersection of traditional ecological knowledge, modern restoration science, and community-based conservation.
+Set in the spectacular Puget Sound region, ICSR2026 will explore the intersection of Indigenous knowledge, climate resilience, and modern restoration science.
 The conference will be held at the Little Creek Resort and Conference Center in Shelton, Washington, operated by the Squaxin Island Tribe.

 Important Dates